 ARIEL HANDY, PHD

-Dr. Handy completed her predoctoral internship at McLean Hospital with a dual appointment at Harvard Medical School.
-At McLean Hospital, she worked predominantly within the Behavioral Health Partial Program.
-She completed additional clinical rotations within OnTrack, Appleton, and the Obsessive Compulsive Disorder Institute, and she completed a research rotation in the Center for Excellence in Women's Mental Health.
+Dr. Handy completed her predoctoral internship at McLean Hospital’s Behavioral Health Partial Program.
+At McLean, she completed clinical rotations within OnTrack’s first-episode psychosis clinic, Appleton’s residential psychosis program, and the Obsessive Compulsive Disorder Institute.
+She also completed a research rotation in the Center for Excellence in Women's Mental Health.
 Ariel maintains research appointments at McLean Hospital and Harvard Medical School.